-As of right now, Governor Cuomo has closed all schools through April 29, 2020.
-We will updates families if there are any updates or changes.
+Governor Cuomo has closed all schools through the end of the school year due to the ongoing COVID-19 pandemic.
+We will inform families of any updates or changes.

 - Updates from the District

 - Meal Distribution

 - School Messenger Emails from the District

 - Working Papers for Minors During the School Closure

 - Thursday, May 28 – Elementary end-of-year update

 - Wednesday, May 27 – MS/HS end-of-year update